Going into hospital

 Help with transport to and from hospital

 - If you cannot use public transport, then try contacting a wheelchair accessible taxi firm or one of the voluntary organisations who can provide transport for hospital appointments.
-You can use the Community Transport Search and select the type of transport and area required.
+Your GP surgery may have a list of local hospital transport schemes.
+You can also use the Community Transport Search and select the type of transport and area required.

 - If you receive certain benefits or are on low income, you may be able to get a refund of your transport costs under the Healthcare Travel Costs Scheme.
 This is not available for visitors.